 Are any questions hard to understand?
 Any questions they’d like to add?

-Regularly check the response rate for your group and compare it with other groups as well as the entire company.
+Regularly check the response rate for your group.

 Remind the employees that they can also answer directly at www.andfrankly.com if they feel it's more convenient.

 Continuously track the group’s result

 Make a habit of checking the results as soon as the measurement closes.

 Are any of the results unexpected?
 Are you heading in the right direction?
 Why/why not?